big-damian/Cripto_Utilidades_Damian/README.md

 - [x] The user can see updated info about the cryptocurrencies through a WebView connected to CoinMarketCap(https://coinmarketcap.com/).
 - [x] The user can save his own crypto into a wallet to track their value.
 - [x] The user can log into his account, create a new one and edit some basic user data once he has logged in.
+- [x] The user can backup his crypto to his account through the cloud and restore them.

 ### Screenshots